heichblatt/heichblatt.github.io/_posts/2015-07-08-first-steps-with-runc.md

     sh-4.2#

+## Notes

+While I was preparing this post, Georg Kunz of CloudGear wrote a [very similar howto](https://www.cloudgear.net/blog/2015/getting-started-with-runc/).
+And got featured in [Docker Weekly](https://blog.docker.com/docker-weekly-archives/).
+I think mine has enough difference and additional detail to publish it anyway.
+See also the [official documentation](https://github.com/opencontainers/runc), which at the time of writing is incomplete.
 Keep in mind that runC is still pre-alpha.

-## Note

-While I was preparing this post, Georg Kunz of CloudGear wrote it first.
-And got featured in [Docker Weekly](https://blog.docker.com/docker-weekly-archives/).
-I think mine has enough difference and additional detail to publish it